jp-casual/world-eater/README.md

 What the Game Currently is:
 The player is a yellow square able to navigate an infinite world of empty and pellet-populated tiles using arrow keys.
 There is currently no interaction with the world or pellets beyond navigation.

+## Documentation

+For detailed information about the game's design and world-building, see the [documentation directory](docs/).

+- [World Bible](docs/design/world-bible.md) - Core world-building and design philosophy
+- [Technical Architecture](docs/technical/architecture.md) - How the game systems work

 ## Notes for self:
 While in the codespace terminal:
     - I can preview my game using npm run dev